Deep CNN-Based Channel Estimation for mmWave Massive MIMO Systems: SFT-CNN and SPR-CNN based Channel Estimation

 The basic idea of the SPR-CNN based channel estimation can be summarized as follows: \begin{itemize}[\IEEEsetlabelwidth{Z}] \item[1)] Group $D$ successive coherence intervals as a CEU, in which channel correlation is utilized to reduce the spatial pilot overhead.
 Different CEUs are non-overlapped.

-\item[2)] In the first coherence interval of each CEU, use full spatial pilot overhead for channel estimation\footnote{Full spatial pilot overhead means that the number of beamforming vectors is equal to the number of transmit antennas and the number of combining vectors is equal to the number of receive antennas.}.
-Then the pilot overhead is reduced in the subsequent coherence intervals.
+\item[2)] In the first coherence interval of each CEU, use full spatial pilot overhead for channel estimation.\footnote{Full spatial pilot overhead means that the number of beamforming vectors is equal to the number of transmit antennas and the number of combining vectors is equal to the number of receive antennas.} Then the pilot overhead is reduced in the subsequent coherence intervals.

 \item[3)] For the first coherence interval, the receiver uses the currently received pilots to estimate the current channels.
-For the rest coherence intervals, the receivers uses the currently and all previously received pilots to jointly estimate the current channels. \end{itemize}
+For the rest of coherence intervals, the receiver uses the currently and all previously received pilots in this CEU to jointly estimate the current channels. \end{itemize}

 Here is the detailed channel estimation procedure.
 Different beamforming and combining matrices are employed in different coherence intervals of each CEU.
 As shown in Fig.~\ref{SPR-CNN}, the received pilots after combining at the receiver in (\ref{eqn_simple_Ykn}) becomes where $\mathbf{F}[n]\in\mathbb{C}^{N_{\textrm{T}}\times M_{\textrm{T}}[n]}$ and $\mathbf{W}[n]\in\mathbb{C}^{N_{\textrm{R}}\times M_{\textrm{R}}[n]}$ denote the beamforming matrix and combining matrix, respectively, in the $n$th coherence interval.
 The corresponding spatial pilot overhead is given by From (\ref{eqn_pilot_n}), the spatial pilot overhead can be saved by reducing $M_{\textrm{T}}[n]$ or/and $M_{\textrm{R}}[n]$.